GloballogicPractices/eb-colocated-memcache/Readme.md

 ### Application

 This is an example of an application using a colocated memcache on ElasticBeanstalk Multi container docker platform.
+In this example we use haproxy to queue up the connections to backend ( RDS ) so we don't ddos the database.

 ```
 {